How to write a business plan for your limited company – includes downloads

 A business plan doesn’t have to be just a bunch of facts and figures or be presented in a traditionally linear format.
 If you’re a start-up involved in design or one of the creative industries, for example, let this shine through in your business plan by choosing a format that reflects your creativity.

-Remember, your business plan has to be shareable by lots of different individuals, so keep it simple and use plain English, avoiding jargon, or the latest buzz words.
+Remember, your business plan has to be shareable by lots of different individuals, so keep it simple and use plain English, avoiding jargon or the latest buzzwords.

 How to use your business plan

 A business plan is not simply to clarify your ideas before launching or to help secure funding for your venture, but can play a key role in how you run and understand your business on a day-to-day basis.
-You can use your business plan to compare actual results with the original forecasts you made, to see if you’re on track and whether you need to revise your goals in any way.

 Were you right about how customers would access your products or services, or understand your brand, and do you have to develop new strategies?
 Check your business plan regularly to chart your progress.

 The business plan can be amended or adapted in response to change, for example, if the market reacts to external influences, or the competition is doing something different.
-Your business plan can also serve as a kind of manifesto that you choose to display prominently for staff to see.

 There is no single right way to produce a great business plan but there are a few definite things to avoid at all costs.